Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Set-AzBatchTask.md

 ## SYNTAX

 ```
-Set-AzureBatchTask [-Task] <PSCloudTask> -BatchContext <BatchAccountContext>
+Set-AzBatchTask [-Task] <PSCloudTask> -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureBatchTask** cmdlet updates the properties of a task in the Azure Batch service.
+The **Set-AzBatchTask** cmdlet updates the properties of a task in the Azure Batch service.
-Use the Get-AzureBatchTask cmdlet to get a **PSCloudTask** object.
+Use the Get-AzBatchTask cmdlet to get a **PSCloudTask** object.
 Modify the properties of that object, and then use the current cmdlet to commit your changes to the Batch service.

 ## EXAMPLES

 ### Example 1: Update a task
 ```
-PS C:\>$Task = Get-AzureBatchTask -JobId "Job16" -Id "Task22" -BatchContext $Context
+PS C:\>$Task = Get-AzBatchTask -JobId "Job16" -Id "Task22" -BatchContext $Context
 PS C:\> $Constraints = New-Object Microsoft.Azure.Commands.Batch.Models.PSTaskConstraints -ArgumentList @([TimeSpan}::FromDays(5), [TimeSpan]::FromDays(2), 3)
 PS C:\> $Task.Constraints = $Constraints
-PS C:\> Set-AzureBatchTask -Task $Task -BatchContext $Context
+PS C:\> Set-AzBatchTask -Task $Task -BatchContext $Context
 ```

-The first command gets a task by using **Get-AzureBatchTask**, and then stores it in the $Task variable.
+The first command gets a task by using **Get-AzBatchTask**, and then stores it in the $Task variable.
 The next two commands modify the constraints of the task in $Task.
 The final command updates the Batch service to match the local object in $Task.